-Functional Component Actions Reviews incident needs and any special procedures as needed. ☐ Determines the need for Determines the need for compensation-for-injury and claims specialists and orders personnel as needed.
+Functional Component Actions Reviews incident needs and any special procedures as needed.
+Determines the need for compensation-for-injury and claims specialists and orders personnel as needed.
 Risk Management Establishes a compensation-for-injury and/or claims processing work area.
-3 Reviews incident needs and any special procedures as needed.
-Determines the need for compensation-for-injury and claims specialists and orders personnel as needed.
-Establishes a compensation-for-injury and/or claims processing work area.
-Reviews procedures for handling claims.
+3 Reviews procedures for handling claims.
 Periodically reviews logs and forms produced by compensation/claims specialists to ensure compliance with agency requirements and policies.
-Ensures that all compensation-for-injury and claims logs compensation/claims specialists to ensure compliance and forms are complete and routed appropriately for post-
+Ensures that all compensation-for-injury and claims logs and forms are complete and routed appropriately for post- incident processing prior to demobilization.